Cat Fleas: Causes, Symptoms, and Treatment

 • Visible Fleas.
 While they are small, fleas can be visible if you take a closer look at your cat’s fur.
 They appear brown or darkish brown and can be found on the neck, belly, and the base of your cat’s tail.

 • Flea Dirt.
-This can look like tiny, black specks in your cat’s fur, especially around the neck and belly.
+Flea dirt is actually the feces of the fleas.
+These can look like tiny, black specks on the fur, common around the neck and belly.

 Want to protect your cat from fleas?